rogerta97/Programming_II_Zork/README.md

 ___
 You move with go + nort/south/east/west.

-Write "open" to open a door and "close" for closing it.
+Write "open" + item / "close" + item for open something.

-Write "quit game" for quiting the game.
+Write "quit" for quiting the game.

-Write "help me" for asking for help.
+Write "help" for having some extra help.

 Write "look" to see what you have arround you.

+Write "pick + item" to pick something to your inventory.

+Write "put <item> into <item/object>" to put something inside and object, or use something against something"

+Write "equip + item" to equip something.

+Write "inventory" to check your inventory.

+Write "stats" to chek your combat stats. (will crash on v0.3.3)
 ___
 ## 0.2